Marco Mengoni: 2018–present: Atlantico, Materia trilogy, return to Sanremo and Eurovision

 On 19 October 2018, Mengoni published "Voglio" and "Buona Vita" singles at the same time, which anticipated the fifth studio album Atlantico, published on 30 November.
 On 30 November released the third single "Hola (I Say)", in collaboration with Tom Walker.
 On 5 April 2019, he released the fourth single "Muhammad Ali".
 The album is available in both Italian and Spanish.

 In early 2021, Mengoni returned with "Venere e Marte", a song featuring Takagi & Ketra and Frah Quintale.
 In the summer of that year he presented the new single "Ma stasera", produced by Purple Disco Machine.
 The single preceded the sixth studio album Materia (Terra), which was released in December 2021.
 The album is designed as a trilogy, with the second part Materia (Pelle) released in October 2022.
 He participated in and won the Sanremo Music Festival 2023 with the song "Due vite", earning him the right to represent Italy again in the Eurovision Song Contest 2023 in Liverpool.
 In an interview on TG1 following his win, Mengoni stated that he may choose a different song other than "Due vite" to compete in Eurovision; the song was later confirmed to remain as Mengoni's Eurovision 2023 entry.
+In the final, Mengoni ultimately placed fourth, with a score of 350 points.

+As the latest Sanremo winner (at the time), he was invited to co-host the first night of the 2024 festival alongside Amadeus.